What is Learned Helplessness and How it Harms the Victims of Workplace Discrimination

-For instance, in recent months, there have been some high profile cases after the #MeToo movement that targeted powerful men and in most cases, the accusations have just led to a mere Slap on the Wrist punishment.
+For instance, in 2018, there have been some high profile cases after the #MeToo movement that targeted powerful men and in most cases, the accusations have just led to a mere Slap on the Wrist punishment.

 Empowering and Liberating Workplaces

 Last, with more and more women joining the workforce, it is clear that workplaces need to sensitize themselves to the menace of covert and overt sexism.

 In addition, with Gender and Sexual Minorities joining corporates, it is time to end discrimination based on those lines as well.

 Indeed, with courage and conviction, the victims must be empowered to speak out and their grievances heard if corporates are serious about having a truly liberating workplace culture.